pleasedonotdisturb/card-hover-effects/README.md

 ## Credits
 * Original code by [Online Tutorials](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) on YouTube
-* Recreated by me (To the owner of these demo, I'm terribly sorry).
 * Images from [Unsplash](https://unsplash.com/).
 * Dummy text from [Hipster Ipsum](https://hipsum.co/).